Lake PocotopaugEast Hampton, Connecticut

 Legend has it that a beautiful Indian maiden Princess Pocotopaug, or Namoenee, sacrificed herself by jumping into the Lake at Markham’s Cove, in an effort to appease the Great God Hobomoko, promising to bring an end to the many drownings the Wangunk tribe had suffered.
 Another version of The Legend of Pocotopaug tells of a great Indian chief who was forced to sacrifice his daughter to the waters to save his tribe from drowning.
 Although likely a fanciful tale, there have been no reported drownings in the lake for over 250 years.

-On a private island on Lake Pocotopaug, near Hartford and New Haven, you’ll find five cozy lakefront guest houses – Deck House, Chalet, Bay House, A-frame, and Captain’s Cabin – which sit on the edges of the island, all within an easy stroll, yet distinctly private, from one another.
+On a private island on Lake Pocotopaug, near Hartford and New Haven, Connecticut you’ll find five cozy lakefront guest houses.
+The Deck House, Chalet, Bay House, A frame, and Captain’s Cabin all of which sit on the edges of the island, all within an easy stroll, yet distinctly private, from one another.
 The cabins have three bedrooms, a living room, kitchen area, water, electricity, and other amenities.
 Each has its own dock and at least one water front deck to enjoy the view.
 There are plenty of windows.

 This Lake Real Estate is a perfect location to hold a retreat, or family reunion, combining the privacy and peacefulness of an island with facilities for groups both large and small.
 Local catering is available.

-It’s worth mentioning the real estate along pocotopaug is available for sale, often with lakefront or lake views.
-As you can see Lake Pocotopaug is well worth a visit.
+It’s worth mentioning the real estate along Lake Pocotopaug is available for sale, often with lakefront or lake views.
+As you can see Pocotopaug is well worth a visit.
 Perhaps you will fall in love with the lake and its neighborhood charm.
 Come and see what you’re missing!

 Friends of Lake Pocotopaug